Back to Health News & Stories

 • Around the house: digging, masonry, carpentry

-There’s a link between alcohol consumption and cancer, as it increases your risk for cancers of the mouth, throat, breast, esophagus, liver, colon, and rectum.
-In addition, it adds empty calories to your diet that can lead to weight gain.
+There’s a link between alcohol consumption and cancer – specifically, the more you drink, the higher your risk for cancers of the mouth, throat, breast, esophagus, liver, colon, and rectum.
+Recently, a U.S. Surgeon General’s Advisory revealed that this increased risk remains even if you only consume a small amount of alcohol per week, and there is no amount of alcohol that will reduce your cancer risk.
+In addition, alcohol consumption adds empty calories to your diet that can lead to weight gain.

 The American Cancer Society recommends NOT drinking alcohol.
-However, if you drink alcohol, it’s best to do it in moderation.
-That means no more than one drink a day for women and two for men.
+However if you drink alcohol, be aware that your risk significantly increases above a moderate level, meaning no more than one drink a day for women and two for men.

 A “drink” is defined as: